bank-of-england/MachineLearningCrisisPrediction/README.md

 The Excel sheet _visual_params.xlsx_ in the analysis folder specifies visual characteristics of the plots.
 The user can alter the name, colour, or symbol of algorithms and variables shown in the charts.

+# Disclaimer
+This package is an outcome of a research project.
+All errors are mine.
+All views expressed are personal views, not those of any employer.